 - Incomplete charting or repeated errors in paperwork

-Why Medical Professionals Turn To Drugs of Alcohol
+Why Medical Professionals Turn To Drugs Or Alcohol

-There are many unique aspects of a doctor or nurse’s profession that makes them more likely than other occupations to form a substance addiction.
+There are many unique aspects of a doctor or nurse’s profession that make them more likely than those in other occupations to form a substance addiction.

 Along with their unpredictable and exhausting work hours, medical professionals are required to make spur-of-the-moment decisions regarding their patients’ health and wellbeing.
-If they feel responsible for a certain outcome or come to regret a choice that was made, this can greatly affect their emotions and mental state, leading to substance abuse.
+If they feel responsible for a certain outcome or come to regret a choice that was made, this can greatly affect their emotions and mental state and lead to substance abuse.

 The Effects Of Addiction In The Workplace

-An addicted medical professional is more likely than their non-addicted colleagues to cause an accident in the workplace or neglect patients’ health.
+Addicted medical professionals are more likely than their non-addicted colleagues to cause an accident in the workplace or to neglect patients’ health.
 They may be distracted on the job or abruptly leave important appointments or surgical procedures to use drugs.

-Doctors and nurses suffering from addiction are not only putting their own health at risk, but also the wellbeing of patients in their care.
-It may be hard for a medical professional to accept they have an addiction, but the sooner that the addiction is faced head on, the better.
-This can help prevent accidents on the job or neglect of important signs of health issues in patients.
+Doctors and nurses suffering from addiction are not only putting their own health at risk, but they are also endangering the wellbeing of patients in their care.
+It may be hard for a medical professional to accept they have an addiction; the sooner that the addiction is faced head on, however, the better the outcome will be.
+Addressing addiction early can help prevent accidents on the job or preempt the neglect of important signs of health issues in patients.

 Medical Professionals Substance Abuse Statistics

-According to Journal of Clinical Nursing, approximately 20 percent of all nurses struggle with an addiction to drugs or alcohol.
+According to the Journal of Clinical Nursing, approximately 20% of all nurses struggle with an addiction to drugs or alcohol.

 1 in 10 physicians will fall into drug or alcohol abuse at some point in their lives, mirroring the general population.

-Physicians who receive treatment and participate in ongoing monitoring have a far lower rate of relapse, with 71% still sober, licensed and employed after 5 years.
+Physicians who receive treatment and participate in ongoing monitoring have a low rate of relapse; one study found that 71% were still sober, licensed, and employed after 5 years.

 Treatment For Addiction Among Medical Professionals

-While doctors and nurses are in a highly-regarded and respected line of work, they are certainly not immune to addiction.
-Fortunately, there are treatment programs that cater specifically to medical professionals and offer them a fresh, healthy start.
+While doctors and nurses are in a highly regarded and respected line of work, they are certainly not immune to addiction.
+Fortunately, there are treatment programs that cater specifically to medical professionals and offer them a fresh and healthy start.

 There are a number of states that offer programs to help doctors and nurses recover from an addiction while ensuring they won’t lose their license or practice.
 These programs also help guide medical professionals through recovery and provide ways to avoid triggers once back in the workplace.

-Aspects that addiction treatment for medical professionals will address include:
+Aspects that addiction treatment for medical professionals may address include:

 - Addressing licensing and disciplinary matters

-- Avoiding potential triggers in and outside of the workplace
+- Avoiding potential triggers inside and outside of the workplace

 There is definitely reason for a medical professional to be optimistic while in recovery, as they share a much higher than average rate of maintaining sobriety after treatment.

-The highest rate of success stems from being enrolled in a treatment program where the staff members are familiar with treating medical professionals and the challenges that come with this type of addiction.
-Not unlike programs that cater to law enforcement, fire fighters, and other first responders, these treatment programs are acutely aware of the addiction and recovery struggles which are inherent in the medical profession.
-They will work alongside you to get to the root of what caused your addiction and guide you through the process of restoring your health.
-If you are a doctor or nurse facing an addiction and need help finding a treatment center, please contact a dedicated treatment provider today.
+Success stems from being enrolled in a treatment program where the staff members are familiar with treating medical professionals and the challenges that come with this type of addiction.
+Not unlike programs that cater to law enforcement and firefighters, these treatment programs are tailored to the addiction and recovery struggles which are inherent in the profession.
+Staff members will work alongside you to get to the root of what caused your addiction and guide you through the process of restoring your health.
+If you are a doctor or nurse facing an addiction and you need help finding a treatment center, contact a treatment provider today.